-If you think you have a frozen shoulder or are developing one, see your clinician or a shoulder expert for a physical exam.
-To assess your shoulder's range of motion, the clinician will ask you to perform various movements with your arm, such as reaching across your chest to touch the opposite shoulder or down your back to touch the opposite shoulder blade (the Apley scratch test).
+If you think you have a frozen shoulder or are already developing one, see your clinician or a shoulder expert for a physical exam.
+To assess your shoulder's range of motion, the clinician will ask you to perform various movements with your arm.
+These movements may include reaching across your chest to touch the opposite shoulder or down your back to touch the opposite shoulder blade (the Apley scratch test).

-- physical therapy is the cornerstone of treatment is physical therapy, concentrating first on exercises that stretch the joint capsule, and later, on strengthening exercises.
+- physical therapy is the cornerstone of treatment, especially concentrating first on exercises that stretch the joint capsule, and later, on strengthening exercises.
 A physical therapist can show you how far to push yourself and can teach you the appropriate exercises.
 Once you've learned your limitations, you can practice most of your exercises on your own at home.

 As you work to stretch the shoulder capsule, you should avoid any activities that require overhead reaching, lifting, or anything else that aggravates your pain.
-If you diligently follow your regimen of shoulder exercises, it's likely that you'll be able to resume your usual level of activity (more than 90% of people improve with these nonsurgical measures).
+If you diligently follow your regimen of frozen shoulder exercises, it's likely that you'll be able to resume your usual level of activity (more than 90% of people improve with these nonsurgical measures).

 Always warm up your shoulder before performing your exercises.
 The best way to do that is to take a warm shower or bath for 10 to 15 minutes.
 You can also use a moist heating pad or damp towel heated in the microwave, but it may not be as effective.